Article Quick Links:

 - Add an Event trackable block to an Answer, and configure it as normal.

 - At the bottom of the block, click the Track Event drop-down menu.

-- [Optional] Select the Event you wish to log when the block is triggered.
+- Select the Event to log when the block triggers.

 - Click Save.

-An Event titled Containment – Handoff to live agent exists by default in the Events view of the Ada dashboard.
-A chatter escalating to a live agent triggers this event.
+An Event titled Handoff exists by default in the Events view of the Ada dashboard.
+You should use this Event when you want to track live agent escalations and you want those escalations to count against your containment rate.
 Handoffs are considered not contained.

 When you add a handoff block to an Answer, the Track Event drop-down menu comes preset to this default Event.
 You can change this to a different Event, or remove the Event entirely from the block by clicking the trash can icon.

 window.adaEmbed.trackEvent(“<event_key>”, <monetary value as number>)